JBornman/pipeline-test/README.md

 # pipeline-test
-testing pipeline integrations by use of
+testing pipeline integrations by use of webhooks